 Michael Kirby: Yes, it was a wonderful experience.
 Betty Archdale was there, Professor Stout.
 The table divided really between what one might call the conservative establishment and the liberal academics.
 Naturally, I tended to side with the latter.
 They were days when really the university was run on a very undemocratic basis.
-The administration shared as little as possible information with the and rights.
+The administration shared as little as possible information with the Fellows at the Senate and the Senate was not sufficiently, looking back on it, assertive of its powers and rights.
 You wouldn't get away with it today.
 But this was one of Australia's oldest institutions.
 It was the government of the oldest university in the country.
 Here I was sitting at this grand table in this great room and all these much admired and fabled characters.
 But it was a good experience.